Deadlock Ignorance in Operating System

 Let us understand the above illustrated definition of Deadlock with the help of an example shown in below section.

-Now process A request for resource D and process B request for resource C but none of the process will get this resources as both the resources are already busy with some other process hence neither of them can proceed further.
+Suppose process A holds resource C and process B holds resource D. Now process A request for resource D and process B request for resource C but none of the process will get these resources as both the resources are already busy with some other process hence neither of them can proceed further.
 This situation is called Deadlock.